Yosemite West Property & Homeowners, Inc.

 Fish Camp Transfer Station

 Residents can haul oversized household trash and other materials to the Fish Camp Transfer Station, located on the Mt.
 Raymond Road next to the Goat Meadow Snow Play Park, approximately two miles north of Fish Camp along the east side of Highway 41.
 They accept household garbage, recyclables, appliances and furniture.
 Charges apply to some materials.
 They do not accept construction debris or hazardous materials.
-It is open 8 a.m. to 1 p.m.
-Wednesdays only, starting November 17, 2004.

 Energy Efficiency in Your Home